hirosige/versicolor/README.md

-ansible-playbooks
+versicolor
 =================

-My Ansible playbooks — An idea, a fix, etc. you can send me a PR
+My DevOps repos - An idea, afix, etc. you can send me a PullRequest